netgen/local-development-setup/docs/source/macos/nginx.rst

    sudo mkdir /var/www

-Then we need to set the permissions on this directory:
+Then we need to set the permissions on this directory  (don't forget to change the user):

 .. code:: console